Operational Excellence

 - Storage conditions

-- Physical damage (tears, stains)
+- Physical damage (tears, stains, incomplete, missing headers)

 - Original printing quality